jfh3/PYFIT-FF/README.md

 	* Please send any relevant questions or comments to james.hickman@nist.gov

 + Description:
 	- PYFIT-FF is a tool for training feed-forward artifical nerual network interatomic potentials.
-This is acheived via the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process
+This is done by utalizing the automatic differentiation and optimization library [PYTORCH](https://pytorch.org/) for the optimization process
 	-  The main benefits of PYFIT over other NN potentials training tools are the following:
 		* Highly portable
 		* Simple
 		* Fast
 		* Flexible
 		* Open Source
-	- This README file only contains information on how to install and use PYFIT-FF.
-For more detailed information see (PYFIT-FF/docs/DOC.md)
+	- __NOTE__: This README file only contains information on how to install and use PYFIT-FF.
+For more detailed information see (PYFIT-FF/docs/DOC.md), generally the information in DOC.md would like to get inside the code and modify it.

 ## Current functionality